Pi42 Blog

 Futures Trading

 Crypto futures contracts enable users to enter derivative positions that permit one to purchase or sell an underlying asset at a provided rate at a certain time in the future without owning the underlying asset.
-Use of leverage in futures trading lengthens market risk which has made futures suitable for speculative investment.
+Use of leverage in bitcoin futures trading lengthens market risk which has made futures suitable for speculative investment.
 The futures trading tool that is provided by Pi42 has strong liquidity and also improved types of orders for successful trading.
+Such tools also help traders understand how does leverage work in crypto.

 Options Trading